baoziv587/OSS-up/README.md

 ```

 # Todo
-More generic, not just VUE-based projects
+* More generic, not just VUE-based projects
+* Webpack support